lakigit/CryptoClustering/README.md

    However, upon closer inspection, it appears that the data points in cluster number 1 overlap with those in cluster number 0, suggesting that there may not be a clear distinction between these two clusters.

 ## Optimise Clusters with Principal Component Analysis
-   Using the original scaled DataFrame, perform a PCA and reduce the features to three principal components.
-According to the total explained variance of the three principal components is 90%.
+   Using the original scaled DataFrame, perform a PCA and reduce the features to three principal components.\ According to the total explained variance of the three principal components is 90%.
 So, this is pretty good.

+   To better understanding can find the contribution for each principal component for each column.